MobiFlight/kicad-sim-panel-components/CONTRIBUTING.md

 Prior to creating a pull request, please execute the modified KLC Compliance Checks (included in this repository) in your local environment.
 Additional details on how to execute these checks are described below.

-When creating a pull request, GitHub will excecute the modified KLC Compliance Checks.
-If any checks produce a error of warning, the GitHub action will indicate failure.
+When creating a pull request, GitHub will execute the modified KLC Compliance Checks.
+If any checks produce an error or warning, the GitHub action will indicate failure.

 ## KLC Compliance Checks

-Python scripts are included in this repository to check symbols and footprints for complaince with a modified version the KiCad Library Converion (KLC).
+Python scripts are included in this repository to check symbols and footprints for compliance with a modified version the KiCad Library Convention (KLC).

 A few checks are modified or disabled, typically because they conflict with a strategy implemented by the components in this repo.
 A full listing of the KLC rule exclusions and their reasoning is listed below.